Innovation

 Focusing on the research and development and application of isothermal nucleic acid amplification technology

 Abstract: Objective To establish a rapid, sensitive, and specific reverse-transcription recombinase-aided assay (RT-RAA) for the detection of Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
-Methods Specific RAA primers and probes were designed and synthesized based on the conserved sequences of the MERS-CoV gene.
-After optimizing reaction conditions, the RT-RAA assay was performed using a 10-fold serially diluted positive control standard—pseudo-viral particles generated from a third-generation lentiviral vector—as the template.
-The assay’s specificity, sensitivity, and applicability to clinical samples were evaluated.
-Results The established RT-RAA method demonstrated a detection limit of 10 copies/mL for the MERS-CoV pseudo-viral particle standard, outperforming the real-time fluorescent RT-PCR method (10 copies/mL).
-Notably, this RT-RAA assay showed clear amplification specifically targeting MERS-CoV, while yielding negative results for four other respiratory viruses, including influenza A H1N1, influenza B, respiratory syncytial virus, and rhinovirus.
-Furthermore, the assay successfully detected both the clinical sample from China’s first imported MERS case and the positive inactivated sample provided by the UK OCMD proficiency testing program, confirming its accuracy.
-Importantly, the assay’s total turnaround time (20 minutes) was significantly shorter than that of real-time fluorescent RT-PCR (90 minutes).
-Conclusion The developed MERS-CoV RT-RAA assay is highly sensitive, specific, and rapid, making it suitable for point-of-care detection of MERS-CoV infections as well as epidemiological investigations.
+Methods Specific RAA primers and probes were designed and synthesized based on the conserved sequences of the MERS-CoV genome.
+After optimizing reaction conditions, RT-RAA amplification was performed using a 10-fold serial dilution of pseudovirus particles generated from third-generation lentiviral vectors as the template.
+The specificity, sensitivity, and performance in clinical samples were evaluated.
+Results The established RT-RAA method demonstrated a detection sensitivity of 10 copies/mL for MERS-CoV pseudovirus particle standards, which is higher than that of real-time fluorescent RT-PCR (10 copies/mL).
+The RT-RAA assay showed clear amplification when detecting MERS-CoV pseudovirus particles, while no amplification was observed for four other respiratory viruses, including influenza A H1N1, influenza B, respiratory syncytial virus, and rhinovirus.
+The method successfully detected both clinical samples from China’s first imported case of MERS and positive inactivated samples provided by the UK OCMD proficiency testing program, with results consistent with the actual outcomes.
+Moreover, the assay’s detection time (20 minutes) was significantly shorter than that of real-time fluorescent RT-PCR (90 minutes).
+Conclusion The developed MERS-CoV RT-RAA assay is sensitive, specific, and rapid, making it suitable for rapid on-site detection of MERS-CoV infections and epidemiological investigations.